 The Waikato Regional Council is now advancing the practical application and further enhancement of WISE to support regional and local government planning and decision-making processes.

-For the Waikato Region future projections of land use, population, households, workforce, employment, value added for 2013-2061 have been developed, based on WISE model outputs, to inform regional and district planning.
-These projections were based on WISE V1.4 and 2013 census data.
+For the Waikato Region future projections of land use, population, households, workforce, employment, value added for 2018-2068 have been developed, based on WISE model outputs, to inform regional and district planning.

 In addtion to being a key modelling component for the Waikato Projections, WISE has also been used for several other projects.
 These are presented as case studies.
 They have included included understanding the pressure and risks to soils resources, exploring the potential consequences of desired economic development, and understadning possible land use consequences of coastal inundation.